 |FIN:9310||Corporate Financial Strategy||3|

 Applicants whose first language is not English must score at least 100 (internet-based) on the Test of English as a Foreign Language (TOEFL) or must have a successful admission interview.
-In place of TOEFL, the certificate program accepts satisfactory International English Language Testing System (IELTS) scores.
+In place of the TOEFL, the certificate program accepts satisfactory International English Language Testing System (IELTS) scores.
 See English Requirements for M.B.A.
 Admission on the Office of Admissions website.

 Applications are accepted throughout the year; admission is for summer, fall, or spring entry.